anil-adepu/Detection-of-Deep-Network-Generated-Images-Using-Disparities-in-Color-Components/README.md

 **Main files:**
 1. **'featureGeneration.py':** The 588-D feature feature generation code for the real and DNG image datasets as inputs.
-2. **'features.py':** callable function container
+2. **'features.py':** callable function container.
-3. **'svmTrainTest.py':** Model for one class classification of the feature set generated
+3. **'svmTrainTest.py':** Model for one class classification of the feature set generated.
 4. **'modelRc64.sav':** Pre-trained model on the 64x64 image feature set.
 4. **'modelRc128.sav':** Pre-trained model on the 128x128 image feature set.
 ----------------

 **Link to the paper:**

-[1] Haodong Li, Bin Li, Shunquan Tan, and Jiwu Huang, “Detection of deep network generated images using disparities in color components,” arXiv preprint arXiv:1808.07276, 2018. ([Link](https://arxiv.org/pdf/1808.07276.pdf))
+[1] Haodong Li, Bin Li, Shunquan Tan, and Jiwu Huang, **“Detection of deep network generated images using disparities in color components,”** arXiv preprint arXiv:1808.07276, 2018. ([Link to the paper](https://arxiv.org/pdf/1808.07276.pdf))